swiss-seismological-service/scrtdd/README.md

 ## 2. Real-time single-event relocation

+In real-time processing `scrtdd` relocates new origins, one a time as they occur, against a background catalog of high quality events.
+Those high quality events can be generate via multi-event relocation, which has already been coverred in the previous section.

 The first step is to create a new profile or we can modify the profile used to create the background catalog, in case we don't need that anymore.
 If we decide to go for a new profile we might want to copy the waveform cache folder of the background catalog profile to the new real-time profile cache folder to avoid re-downloading all the catalog waveforms (see the `Performance` paragraph for more details).

 The waveform cache folder is located in `workingDirectory/profileName/wfcache/` (e.g. `~/seiscomp3/var/lib/rtdd/myProfile/wfcache/`).

-In real-time processing `scrtdd` relocates new origins against a background catalog of high quality events.
-If we don't already have those high quality events we can generate the background catalog via multi-event relocation coverred in the previous section.

 ### 2.1.
 Selecting a background catalog from existing origins